General Meetings

 (Y's Women Members Only)

-Book Group 2 will meet at the Westport Center for Senior Activities on Thursday, April 4 from 1:30 to 3:00 pm.
-We will be discussing Horse by Geraldine Brooks, and Beverly Silverman will lead the discussion.
-Please contact Nancy Bloom at 259-0071 or nancyerb@aol.com with any questions.
+Book Group 2 will meet at the Westport Center for Senior Activities on Thursday, May 8 from 1:30 to 3:00 pm.
+We will be discussing Maybe You Should Talk to Someone by Lori Gottlieb.
+Beverly Silverman will lead the discussion.
+Please email Nancy Bloom at nancyerb@aol.com if you have any questions.

-Book Group 3 will meet on Friday, April 12 at 10:30 am at the Westport Center for Senior Activities to discuss The Searcher by Tana French.
-Doris Levinson will lead the discussion.
-If you have any questions, contact Doris at drjlevinson@gmail.com.
+Book Group 3 will meet at the Westport Center for Senior Activities on Friday, May 9 at 10:30 am to discuss Kantika by Elizabeth Graver.
+Andrea Harman will lead the discussion.
+New members are welcome to our group.
+If you are interested or have any questions, contact Doris Levinson at 227-3371 or drjlevinson@gmail.com.

-The Movie Club will meet on Wednesday, April 17 at the Westport Center for Senior Activities.
-We meet informally at 2:15 pm to give members a chance to socialize, and our discussion begins at 2:30.
-Our assigned room sometimes changes, so you may want to ask the front desk about our location.
-We ask all attendees to have been vaccinated and to wear a mask.
-We are limited to 25 attendees, so please confirm your attendance with Margaret Mitchell by April 14.
+The Movie Club will meet on Wednesday, May 21 at the Westport Center for Senior Activities.
+We meet informally at 2:00 pm to give members a chance to socialize, and our discussion begins at 2:30.
+Our room often changes, so be sure to ask the front desk about our location.
+We ask all attendees to have been vaccinated.
+We are limited to 25 attendees, so please confirm your attendance with Margaret Mitchell by May 17.

 If you wish to be added to the email list for future events, please contact Margaret Mitchell at 255-9094 or margaret06824@yahoo.com.

 NewsTalk: Interested in national and world affairs?
 Join other Y’s Women for lively discussions at NewsTalk.
-We will meet on Thursday, April 25 from 10 to 11:30 am at the Westport Library in the McCall Room (room 215).
-For more information, contact Doris Skutch at 247-3656.
+Our next meeting is on Thursday, May 22 from 10 - 11:30 am at the Westport Library, Room 214.
+For information, contact Sheila Weiss at 227-2786 or srweiss@gmail.com.

 The Mah Jong Group meets every Thursday at 1:00 pm at the Westport Center for Senior Activities.
-Advanced players only.
-For information, contact Barbara Alfinito at barbsgetaway@aol.com or 205-533-1884.
+Experienced players are welcome.
+For information, contact the group’s new administrator, Mona Unser, at mona.unser@gmail.com.

 CARPOOL & GO!

-We’ll meet behind Wells Fargo Bank in the Trader Joe’s parking lot at 10:00 am for a 10:15 departure.
-The guided tour will cost $17 per person.
-Please contact Jill Meyer at 226-4310 or jill@awayfortheday.net to reserve your place.
-Mail a check for $17 payable to Jill to 40 Owenoke Park, Westport, CT 06880.
-The gas reimbursement for your driver will be $6 in cash.
-Please indicate whether you can drive, as drivers are always needed and appreciated.
+We’ll meet behind the Wells Fargo bank at Trader Joe’s parking lot at 9:30 am for a 9:45 departure.
+Our 11:00 guided tour will cost $20 per person.
+Please contact Jill Meyer at jill@awayfortheday.net or 226-4310 to reserve your place, and then mail a check for $20 payable to Jill at 40 Owenoke Park, Westport CT 06880.
+The gas reimbursement for your driver will be $5 in cash.
+Please indicate whether or not you can drive, as drivers are always needed and appreciated.

 In Memoriam